Skip to main content

 Cybersecurity Procurement Language 101

-The National Electric Vehicle Infrastructure Standards and Requirements (23 CFR 680), hereafter, “NEVI Standards and Requirements,” were established under the Bipartisan Infrastructure Law, which also established the National Electric Vehicle Infrastructure (NEVI) Formula Program and required the creation of minimum standards for EV charging infrastructure.
+The National Electric Vehicle Infrastructure Standards and Requirements (23 CFR 680), hereafter, “NEVI Standards and Requirements,” were established under the Infrastructure Investment and Jobs Act, which also established the National Electric Vehicle Infrastructure (NEVI) Formula Program and required the creation of minimum standards for EV charging infrastructure.
 23 CFR 680.106(h) requires states or other direct recipients to implement cybersecurity strategies with their state EV infrastructure deployment plans.

 The cybersecurity clauses below are a supplemental resource and starting point providing examples of cybersecurity procurement contract language in RFPs and EVSP contracts.
 Specific potential cybersecurity controls to consider can be found in the resources section at the end of the page.